Civil-Service-Human-Resources/oauth2-stub/README.md

 # Identity Service
 ## Purpose
-The Identity Service uses [Spring Security OAuth](http://projects.spring.io/spring-security-oauth/) to utilise OAuth components.
+The Identity Service uses [Spring Security OAuth](http://projects.spring.io/spring-security-oauth/) and [Spring Security JWT](http://projects.spring.io/spring-security-jwt/) to create and validate authentication tokens.
 We are using with custom Details, Providers and Services in this implementation.

 ## Component overview